by Tracy Johnson

 Success on the radio is all about storytelling.
 It’s at the heart of every break every day.
 To be a better storyteller, it serve you well to learn from the best and the best in telling stories for decades has been storytelling the Pixar Way.

 It’s not for you.
 It’s not about you. it’s about your audience’s experience.
 That, by the way, happens through you.
 It takes a certain maturity to step outside of your own experiences and get into the audience’s head.

 This speaks to preparation in detail.
 And editing.
 Oh, and planning.
 You might want to add thinking ahead.
 Then revising it.
 And then adjusting it again.

 How many times have you performed a break that took a twist or turn, leaving you in a different place than you began or expected to be?
 Often, I suspect.

 Think about this one.
 Think about it deeply.
 Play with it.
 Apply it.
 It opens a world of possibilities.
 This rule of storytelling suggests the forward pace and momentum of the story.
-It needs a hero, an action, a challenge, a consequence and an outcome.
+Stories need a hero, an action, a challenge, a consequence and an outcome.

-Again, edit.
-They don’t pay much attention.
+Listeners don’t pay much attention.
 It takes a lot of time and effort to make it simple enough to understand and really GET it.

 Conflict creates entertainment.
 Build a challenge into every single break.
 This can be a powerful tool to enhance your on-air character’s personality traits as developed in the personality brand profile.

 Mystery writers know the outcome of their story before they can possible write the chapters leading to the surprise reveal at the end.
 Reality show producers tell the story of each episode only after they know the final outcome.

 Listen to great radio shows that command your attention.
 Study them.
 Tear it apart.
 What is it that attracts you?
 Why does it keep you captivated?

-As you do, identify the essence of the break or story.
+Identify the essence of the break or story.
 That’s rarely the facts, information or details.
 It lies behind the surface, at the heart of what the break is really all about.

-Personalities think they can wing it because they’re talented, or they keep great ideas to themselves to surprise their co-hosts on the air.
+Some personalities think they can wing it because they’re talented, or they keep great ideas to themselves to surprise their co-hosts on the air.

 The show prep process should turn that topic into ideas, then into on-air content possibilities and finally into entertainment.

 Think about great movies or characters in movies that have made an impact on you.
 Your favorites.
 They have a clear point of view, don’t they?

 Are you excited about the content you’re presenting?
 No?
 Find something else to talk about.
 Yes?
 Then do it.

 Pixar’s rule is writing a story for a third person or character, whereas your content will be more personal, but it’s still all about appealing to emotions, not the circumstances that cause the emotions.

 Building risk or suspense into a break gets the audience involved.
 When listeners feel they know you and care about you, they root for you.

 One of the rules of brainstorming is “no bad ideas”.
 In fact, many times those discarded thoughts come back as a great idea in the future.
 Maybe you launch a break that got nowhere and doesn’t work.

 You can’t just launch a good idea and hope for something good to happen.
 These breaks always end up falling far short of potential.
 Build intrigue into the storyline by adding clever coincidences that transform a plot from average to exciting.
 This requires creativity and imagination, like this show demonstrated when building a story arc.

-One of the most rewarding ways to air check personalities is re-working one of their break by changing their own words in different order to turn ordinary (or worse) into wonderful.
+One of the most rewarding ways to air check personalities is re-working a break by changing their own words or reorganizing them in different order to turn ordinary (or worse) into wonderful.

 There’s no shortage of topics, content and ideas.
 Find the ones that are right for your character brand and customize the content to fit your unique personality and style.

 A great way to approach your show is to prepare tight and perform loose.
 Preparing tight breaks causes you to really know your material so it can be performed spontaneously and with creative energy.

 You may not be able to apply all of these ideas on the air immediately, but pick one or two and concentrate on how you can improve your storytelling one step at a time.

 Download an infographic of Pixar’s 22 Rules of Storytelling here: